MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

 * **.catalog.cfg**: is the log that contains the catalog of all backups.
 The file is the reference of Butterfly Backup to perform future backups.

 .. important::
    Be careful to not delete *.catalog.cfg* file.
+If you want to initialize the backup catalog, just run this command: ``bb config --init /catalog/path``.

 Butterfly Backup has, in its core, six main operations: